harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-phq-9.md

 But why does the conversation around SDQ vs PHQ-9 matter and how can Harmony help us understand it better?
-Get ready to dive into the world of psychological assessment as we explore SDQ vs PHQ-9 utilizing the ingenious software Harmony!
+Get ready to dive into the world of psychological assessment as we explore SDQ vs PHQ-9 using the ingenious software Harmony!
 Utilized worldwide, both SDQ and PHQ-9 are essential tools in the initial screening and continued monitoring of mental health in children and adults respectively.
 SDQ, designed for individuals aged 2-17, is a comprehensive behavioural screening questionnaire.
 Meanwhile, the PHQ-9 is a critical part of the larger PHQ suite, intended to diagnose and monitor depression severity.

 {{< card heading="Try Harmony" copy="Compare SDQ and PHQ-9 " url="https://harmonydata.ac.uk/app" >}}